39th Guards Motor Rifle Division

 The 39th Guards Motor Rifle Division of the Soviet Ground Forces was a mechanised infantry division active from 1965 to 1992.
-It was originally formed as the 39th Guards Rifle Division of the Workers and Peasant's Red Army.
-It was formed during the German-Soviet War as part of the 62nd Army and assigned to the defense of Stalingrad, officially arriving in the theater in August 1942.
+It was originally formed as the 39th Guards Rifle Division of the Workers' and Peasants' Red Army.
+It was formed during the German-Soviet War as part of the 62nd Army and assigned to the defense of Stalingrad, officially arriving at the theater in August 1942.
 In September the division fought through German forces which were attempting to encircle the city, and was assigned to defend the 'Volga Corridor,' the last supply line remaining for Soviet units in the city.